Jeanette Weaskus, Ph.D.

 Plateau Center for American Indian Studies

-She has taught courses in the past such as CES 171 (Introduction to Indigenous Studies), CES 373 (Native American Literature), CES 377 (Native Peoples of North America), CES 378 (Contemporary Native Peoples of America), and CES 379 (Indigenous Film).
+Jeanette has taught such courses as CES 171 (Introduction to Indigenous Studies), CES 373 (Native American Literature), CES 377 (Native Peoples of North America), CES 378 (Contemporary Native Peoples of America), and CES 379 (Indigenous Film).

 Her primary research/interest areas include: American Indian English, specifically the holy rhetorics as used for ceremonial purposes and within Native religions; Plateau Indian tribal mythologies and oral traditions; and finally powwow research to discover the when and the how powows became the inter-tribal culture that it is today.